 Discover.
 The SKOPE application starts on the Discover tab, from which you select the paleoenvironmental dataset you wish to explore.
-You can do that either by paging through the descriptions on the right pane, or by filtering the available datasets (using the left pane) by the variable of interest (e.g. precipitation), the time period of interest, whether the dataset is published, or the geographic area of interest.
+You can do that either by paging through the descriptions on the right pane, or by filtering the available datasets (using the left pane) by the class of variable that is of interest (e.g. precipitation), the time period of interest, whether the dataset is published, or the geographic area of interest.
 When filters have been selected, only those datasets matching (i.e. overlapping) your conditions will be shown.

 To select a dataset simply click on its title.
 If this is your first view of the dataset, you will be taken to its Info page.